MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-get-started.md

 ![Set up migration clients](media/mm-flow-3box.png)

-- **Setup migration clients.** Connect your computer or virtual machine to the SharePoint tenant where you want to migrate content
+- **Setup migration clients.** Download and install a setup file on each computer or virtual machine you want to connect to Migration Manager.

-- **Create tasks & mgirate.** Create a task by entering the URL of the file share that you want to migrate (your source) and URL of the SharePoint site to where you are migrating (your destination).
+- **Create tasks & migrate.** Create a task by entering the URL of the network file share that you want to migrate (your source) and the URL of the SharePoint site where you are migrating your content (your destination).
 Migration Manager does the rest.
-However many tasks you create, Migration Manager will assign it to the next available client.
+However many tasks you create, Migration Manager will automatically distribute the tasks across all the connected clients.

 - **Monitor and report.** Monitor progress across all clients and access reports from one central location.